rachelcarrington/changepointsR/README.md

 # changepointsR

-Changepoint algorithms and inference for change in mean model.
+Changepoint algorithms and post-selection inference for the change in mean model.
 Paper: https://arxiv.org/pdf/2301.05636.pdf

 ********************************************************************************************************************************************
 ## Installation